helm/community/helm-v3/006-repositories.md

 The example above is of the `index.json` file.
 An entry here has two properties.
 The `ref` property is the location of the chart JSON file.
 This can be either a relative URL path relative to the `index.json` file or an absolute path to the file.
-The `latest` property contains the details about the latest release of the chart.
+The `stable` property contains the details about the latest stable release of the chart.

 The example below is the `artifactory.json` file referred to in the index.
 The information for each version of the is listed under versions.
 This is in a similar